sparanoid/almace-scaffolding/_app/_posts/note/2014-02-01-external-link-post.md

 tags: curtana
 ---

-This is an example of Tumblr-like external link post.
+This is an example of a Tumblr-like external link post.
 You can simply add the following setting to your post [front-matter field](https://jekyllrb.com/docs/frontmatter/):

 ```yaml
 link: https://sparanoid.com/